Sigurre/Kickstart/Module_1/README.md

 And then there's **Vi**...
 Vi is a whole other monster.
 I'm including it in my recommendations here because I genuinely do recommend it, but I don't really recommend you try using it right now...

 It's arguably the most widely used text editor because it's installed on every Linux machine, as well as macOS (go ahead and open a terminal up and type `vi` if you'd like to see).
-It's a *CLI only* text editor, meaning you do everything inside the terminal without a GUI.
+It's a **CLI only** text editor, meaning you do everything inside the terminal without a GUI.
 It's got a pretty high learning curve, since there's no such thing as using your mouse to select where your cursor should be or selecting blocks of text.

 That being said, Vi (and it's derivatives, like Vim and NeoVim) takes the crown when it comes to speed, flexibility, and extensibility.
 The benefit of using such a "bare bones" program means you can tack on other plugins and programs to fit your needs.
 Additionally, since it's on literally every Linux machine you'll be able to use it whenever and wherever.

-We'll go over Vi in it's own submodule later on, since you'll need to use it at least occasionally.
+We'll go over Vi in it's own submodule later, since you'll need to use it at least occasionally.
 You'll often end up using it when you're connecting to a remote server, or need to do a quick text edit without leaving the terminal.

 # Git Clients